Kubandir/suckless/README.md

 - Xlib development headers
 - Sudo access for installation

-I stole a lot of stuff from other people, creadit to the original authors
+I stole a lot of stuff from other people, credit to the original authors